 You can use Awario in the same way to monitor positive mentions and turn them into your reviews and testimonials.

 Similarly to Awario, Buzzsumo is another tool that allows you to easily filter through your brand’s mentions without being distracted by fluff.
-Buzzsumo alerts you of web mentions (articles and blog posts) that generated some social media signals.
+Buzzsumo alerts you of web mentions (articles and blog posts) that generate some social media signals.

 Privacy and security scandals have been all over the Internet for a few years now, and even huge brands have trouble handling those painlessly.